ace-design/JustificationDiagram/README.md

  ]
 ```

-The last information than you can write is to specify for a node to verify than a specific repertory contains a specific nuùbers of files.
+The next information than you can write is to specify for a node to verify than a specific repertory contains a specific numbers of files.

 For the example, we will say that the "Validated Architecture" node must verify that "test3" have 2 files and "test4" have 3 files.